NCAR/VAPOR/docs/index.rst

 Vapor's release cycle is accelerating, and now 3.5.0 is live.
 New improvements include:
 - New particle data reader: Data Collection Particles (DCP)
-    - New raw data reader: Brick of Values (BOV)- Bookmarks
+- New raw data reader: Brick of Values (BOV)
-    - Easily, and visually save your state
+- Easily, and visually save your state with the new Bookmarks feature
-    - Further improvements that streamline Vapor's GUI- Faster data access with OpenMP
+- Further improvements that streamline Vapor's GUI
+- Faster data access with OpenMP

 As well as many other reported issues, including the 1/4 canvas bug on BigSur.
 Thanks to users ViggoHanst and Fortran for reporting this.